yashsinha1611/sfdocs_Build_AI/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/map_projects_to_channels.md

    <img src="/img/Notifications/Images/image_15.PNG" /><br />

-9. For channels like Zenduty, PagerDuty, OpsGenie, etc.. follow the below steps:
+9. For channels like Zenduty, PagerDuty, OpsGenie, etc... follow the below steps:

    a.
 Select the **Notification profile(s)** (**1**)